farirpgs/fari-app/docs/fari-wiki.md

 > #### Load VS Clone and Load
 >
-> Everytime you create something in Fari, Fari creates a unique identifier and attach it to what you created.
+> Everytime you create something in Fari, Fari creates a unique identifier and attaches it to what you created.
 >
 > When you `Load a Scene`, you are truly loading _this_ scene.
 Which means that if you click `Save` during your game session, you will modify the scene you loaded.
 >